The heroes of our heroes are the Angels of the Battlefield.

 The event is by invitation only and limited attendance is strictly enforced for the safety of our guests and media.
 The program will be live streamed.
 Contact us for more information about sponsorships or to submit a media request.

 2019 Angels of the Battlefield Awards, Presented by USAA

-About 350 entertainment, government, military and private sector leaders attended the gala to celebrate these heroes, including the evening’s keynote speaker, Adm.
-Charles W. Ray, Vice Commandant of the U.S. Coast Guard.
-"What is the center of gravity of all of our military are these young people that we celebrate tonight," Ray said.
-"Few are more appreciated by commanders than those who provide medical care.
+The 13th Annual Angels of the Battlefield Awards Gala was attended by 350 government, military and private sector leaders to celebrate our heroes.
+Keynote Speaker Adm.
+Charles W. Ray, Vice Commandant of the U.S. Coast Guard said, "Few are more appreciated by commanders than those who provide medical care.
 They are ones that when you need them, time is of the essence.
 And they are the ones that bring support."

 Angel of Honor Awards were presented to: Bonnie Carroll, Founder and President, Tragedy Assistance Program for Survivors, and Mary Keller, CEO, Military Child Education Coalition.